yegor256/blog/_drafts/competion.md

   * On what conditions will I be fired?

-Can you ask these questions in your team and get explicit answers?
+Can you ask these questions in your team and easily get explicit answers?